Healthy California for All Commission 2020 Schedule – Now on Hiatus

 Thursday, September 24 Thursday, October 22 Thursday, November 12 Thursday, December 10

-To stay in touch, please join our collective fight for health care justice by having your organization affiliate today or by joining our email list as an individual.
+To stay in touch, please join our collective fight for health care justice by joining us as an organization or an individual.
 You can also follow us on Twitter and Facebook.

 Among other issues, we’ll be strategizing about the Commission’s posted timing and topics for them to make decisions on:

 - August — Financing

 September — Provider Payment October — Role, if any, for Intermediary Organizations November — Eligibility, Covered Benefits, and Patient Cost Sharing December — Governance and Cost Containment